Andrea/andrea.github.io/_posts/2014-09-14-Converting-a-small-game-from-Csharp- to-Fsharp.markdown

 Fun and games FTW!!

 OT: Best of luck to all the people involved in Minecraft and this transition to Microsoft.
-I can emphatize with where [@notch](http://twitter.com/notch) is coming from.
+I can empathise with where [@notch](http://twitter.com/notch) is coming from.